 Parents should listen intently to what their children are trying to say.
 Remember that anxiety disorders magnify the stress experienced by children.
 Parents might find it weird that their children are ticked off by seemingly trivial matters.
 Regardless, they should still make their child feel respected and validated by listening to their problems without judgment.

+“When these things pop up, I encourage parents to try to listen first and validate their child’s experience,” Kristen Eastman, PsyD advises.
 Parents should also give their children some time to worry.
 As long as they are not hurting themselves or other people, it is beneficial to let them feel their emotions.
 Hence, they become more likely to handle them safely and productively.

 Finally, parents should encourage their children to develop habits that help suppress anxiety.
 Start with the basics, such as proper sleep, well-balanced meals, and regular physical activity.
 Parents should also teach their children relaxation techniques.
 Progressive muscle relaxation and deep breathing are two common and effective ways to maintain composure during times of stress.